Rex Sinquefield: Philanthropy

-Saint Louis Chess Campus
+Saint Louis chess

+Since the 2000s, Sinquefield has spent tens of millions of dollars to boost chess in St. Louis and the United States, believing that the game can transform children and their academic lives.

-In 2007, Rex Sinquefield opened the Chess Club and Scholastic Center of Saint Louis, a non-profit organization.
-An educational organization, its mission is to "maintain a formal program of instruction to teach the game of chess and to promote and support its educational program through community outreach and local and national partnerships to increase the awareness of the educational value of chess."
-In August 2010, Sinquefield provided seed funding to move the World Chess Hall of Fame to St. Louis, citing the Chess Club's presence and reputation.
-The Sinquefield Cup is named after him.
+In 2007, he opened the Chess Club and Scholastic Center of Saint Louis—later renamed the Saint Louis Chess Club—a non-profit organization meant to "maintain a formal program of instruction to teach the game of chess and to promote and support its educational program through community outreach and local and national partnerships to increase the awareness of the educational value of chess."
+Backed by Sinquefield's largesse, the club quickly grew to prominence in the U.S. chess community.
+In 2009, the club began hosting the annual U.S. Championships and U.S. Women's Championships.

-In 2016, BBC News reported that Sinquefield, who likes chess “so much he's put tens of millions of dollars into the game,” turned St. Louis into a chess capital because he believes that chess can transform children and their academic lives.
+In 2010, Sinquefield bought the recently closed World Chess Hall of Fame, renovated a house across the street from the Chess Club, and moved it to St. Louis.
+In 2013 he launched the Sinquefield Cup, a super-grandmaster tournament.
+In 2018 he suggested that he had spent some $50 million on chess-related philanthropy.

 Personal life

-He and his wife, Jeanne, met at the Judo Club at the University of Chicago.
+Sinquefield and his wife, Jeanne, met at the Judo Club at the University of Chicago.
 They have three children and worked together at DFA, where Jeanne ran the trading department.

-Since their return to St. Louis, Sinquefield and his wife have divided their time between a 1,000-acre farm and a mansion in the Central West End.
-St. Louis Magazine said he showed people around the orphanage now called St. Vincent's Home for Children.
+Since their return to St. Louis, they have divided their time between a 1,000-acre farm and a large house in the Central West End.
+St. Louis Magazine said he showed people around the orphanage, now called St. Vincent's Home for Children.

-He is a devout Roman Catholic.
+Sinquefield is a devout Roman Catholic.